PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Safe at home Tom reflected on these strange events, back to the time they decided to take the apple.
 “My idea.”
 Tom remembered.

 More than ever, she was aware her actions had saved them from starvation.
-The sense of relief mixed with fear; how close they were to leaving it.
+The sense of relief mixed with fear; how close they were to leaving giant fruit.
 And yet amongst the fragile relief was a small, glimmering sense of pride; she had persuaded her brothers.

-Wiggling her toes she felt the exquisite comfort; the soft leather of her boots.
+Wiggling her toes she felt the exquisite comfort in the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.

 A second look at the apple: she decided it would last two more days.
 But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh,” she murmured; the apple would inevitably be eaten.